“Am I pregnant?”

 - An ultrasound can detect complications like ectopic pregnancy, which is a potentially life-threatening condition that requires immediate medical treatment.

-Mosaic PHC offers free limited ultrasound services, which can often take place on the same day as your pregnancy test and initial consultation.
+Mosaic Health offers free limited ultrasound services, which can often take place on the same day as your pregnancy test and initial consultation.

-Your ultrasound at Mosaic PHC is confidential and will not show up on your insurance.
+Your ultrasound at Mosaic Health is confidential and will not show up on your insurance.

 Get Tested for STDs